arunasurya/academy/README.md

 # Academy

-Where you learn about my learning process of technology.
+This is a step-by-step guide to document my progress in learning technology.
+It might be valuable to others with no background in technology.

 ## Terminal basics